Pages

 The former vaults of the bank in the basement, and the upper levels of this building, are thought to be haunted by a man named “Tom” who is said to have been stabbed to death in the building, although no record of such an incident can be verified.

-Debbie, who visited the Adelaide City Library during my residency for the Haunted Buildings in Adelaide project, once worked inside the building and described how the lift would often operate by itself, she would look up expecting someone to leave the lift, but it would be empty…
+A few people who experienced the haunting in this building came forward during my Adelaide City Library residency for the Haunted Buildings in Adelaide project.
+Some who worked inside the building described how the lift would often operate by itself.
+One witness described looking up on one occasion the lift opened expecting someone to leave the lift, but the lift would be empty…

 © Allen Tiller 2019